Peetz0r/MaBoiler/Readme.md

 Of those 4 pins, 2 of them are power (3.3V and GND), the other 4 pins are probably TTL serial, but no actual communication happens.
 The current hypothesis is that the wifi module initialises any communication.
 But I don't have one, so I can't see that in action.

+## The options

+There are three options:

+### Just the module

+Either I figure out the protocol in some other way, possibly trough dumping the firmware, and I create a replacement for the wifi module.

+If dumping the firmware is possible over the debug port, then this may be the easiest option.

+### The entire thing

-So I decided to replace the entire PCB with one of my own.
-Preferably with the exact same dimensions, and the LCD and buttons in the exact same spots.
-And some kind of connectivity, probably MQTT over wifi.
-The most likely microcontroller would be an esp32.
+Or I replace the entire controller with my own design, preferably with the exact same dimensions, and the LCD and buttons in the exact same spots.

+This option is definitely feasible, but possibly more work and more expensive than the other.
+It's also sligtly more risky in terms of reliability and safety.
-Obviously I'll have to think about safety.
-There are a bunch of safely features outside of the PCB: a thermal cutout (96°C+0/-6) on the power inlet, a check valve and pressure relief valve on the water inlet.
+But it should be fine, since there are a bunch of safely features outside of the PCB: a thermal cutout (96°C+0/-6) on the power inlet, a check valve and pressure relief valve on the water inlet.
 But I don't want the water to get anywhere near 96°C. The original firmware has a maximum temperature setting of 75°C, which I'll want to replicate.
 To make this reliable, I'll have to use the watchdog features of the microcontroller.

+### Give up

+No. Just no.

+Either way I'll end up with a water heater with some kind of connectivity, probably MQTT over wifi.
+The most likely microcontroller would be an esp32.

 I'll try to gather some docs and pictures in `./docs/` this repo, work on the board in `./pcb/`, and probably also work on some firmware at some point in the future.